Render: Can A New Third-Gen Proton Perdana Thrive Today?

 From the rear quarter, Chin's render appears as if it this was a straightforward rebadge effort...

-The only real ‘difference’ Chin endowed in his redux of the are the switch from Geely to Proton tailgate script badge mounted in the rear taillight bar’s centre section, and swap from Geely to Proton badges all around – wheel centre caps included.
+The only real ‘difference’ Chin endowed in his redux are the switch from Geely to Proton tailgate script badge mounted in the rear taillight bar’s centre section, and swap from Geely to Proton badges all around – wheel centre caps included.

 Adding to which is a distinctive new grille.
 Chin describes this at being a replication of P1’s signature ‘Infinite Weave’ design ethos.
 Beyond which, little else has changed.